 A leader in his field in many ways for some time now, Valentin is not only a member of but also serves on the executive board of the renowned American Theological Society and is a steering committee member of the acclaimed Constructive Theology Workgroup.
 He has also served on the steering committee of the American Academy of Religion’s Theology and Religious Reflection Section (2014-2018) and Liberation Theologies Group (2013-2017).
 Valentin served as co-chair of the American Academy of Religion’s Latino/a Religion, Culture, and Society Group from 2007-2013.
 At Yale Divinity School he was one of the founding architects of a concentrated Masters Degree program in Latinx and Latin American Christianity.
 Valentin continues to do work for the Hispanic Theological Initiative Consortium in various leadership capacities, a doctoral-level mentoring and scholarship program he has been involved with since 1999.
 And he is a frequent faculty member in the Hispanic Summer Program, a graduate-studies academic program devoted to the study of U.S. Latino/a, Latin American, and Caribbean religion and theology.

-Faith & Justice: Liberation Theologies in the United States
+Faith & Justice: Liberation Theo in U.S.

 Mapping Public Theology: Beyond Culture, Identity, and Difference (Bloomsbury T&T Clark, 2002).

 Theological Cartographies: Mapping the Encounter with God, Humanity, and Christ (Westminster John Knox Press, 2015).

 New Horizons in Hispanic/Latino(a) Theology, editor, (Pilgrim Press, 2003).

 In Our Own Voices: Latino/a Renditions of Theology, editor, (Orbis Books, 2010).

 Looking Forward with Hope: Reflections on the Present State and Future of Theological Education, editor, (Cascade Books, 2019).